Gain more in-house AI insights at the 2023 ACC Annual Meeting

 Who will be subject to the regulation?

 Whether or not your organization is based in the EU, it may fall within the scope of the AI Act.
-Under its Article 2 as amended by the EU Parliament, the proposed regulation would apply to:
+Under Article 2, the regulation will apply to:

 - Providers who place or put into service AI systems in the EU, regardless of the provider’s location;